Runsheng/mitovar/Aim.md

 ### For nuclear-encoded (mt)genes

-1. Assemble the nulcear CDS sequences from the mix-stage RNA-seq data.
+1. Assemble the nuclear CDS sequences from the mix-stage RNA-seq data.
 Pick out The best-fit orthology from Illumina RNA-seq data.

+2. The nuclear-encoded (mt)genes are fetched as